marshallward/mom6-gpu-report/gpu_port_checklist.md

 * After `enter/exit` statements are written to keep data on GPU, time taken is down to 182.6s (down 83s), but still much slower as `meridional_flux_adjust` is still called ~120k times leading to lots of data transfer to/from GPU.
+* After fusing some of the kernels, brought down the time to 171.5s
+   * Conditionals that determine whether loops are executed didn't seem to like being inside `target` regions (would slow down the execution).

 #### profiling